This page contains the requirements for presenting at the 2018 Challenge Weekend as well as suggestions for what your presentation should contain.

 - Is there anyone providing this solution in the market now?
 If yes, how is your solution different?

 - What is your implementation strategy?
-How will you get users (business decision-makers) to adopt your application?
+How will you get users (business decision-makers) to use your product?

 - Do you have the right skillsets on your team to turn your idea into a product and bring it to market?